-- Represents individual in section 8 housing appeal before the Massachusetts Appeals Court, resulting in affirmance of preliminary injunction order in client’s favor.
+- Represented individual in section 8 housing appeal before the Massachusetts Appeals Court.

 - Represented indenture trustee for first lien noteholders in the U.S. Bankruptcy Court for the District of Delaware and on appeal of the bankruptcy court’s approval of a settlement before the U.S. District Court for the District of Delaware, the Third Circuit, and the United States Supreme Court.

 - Trial counsel in two-week arbitration before JAMs involving contractual dispute over land contamination and clean-up recovery costs.

 - Represented Veolia Energy Boston, Inc. in bench trial before Massachusetts Appellate Tax Board involving property tax exemption, resulting in favorable order for client.